cbor-wg/cddl/draft-ietf-cbor-cddl.md

 ## Terminology

-New terms are introduced in _cursive_.
+New terms are introduced in _cursive_, which is rendered in plain text as the new term surrouded by underscores.
-CDDL text in the running text is in `typewriter`.
+CDDL text in the running text is in `typewriter`, which is rendered in plain text as the CDDL text in double quotes (double quotes are also used in the usual English sense; the reader is expected to disambiguate this by context).

 In this specification, the term "byte" is used in its now customary sense as a synonym for "octet".